 Extending your skills

-Art therapy can be studied at both diploma and degree level.
+Art therapy can be studied at both diploma and bachelor level.

-At Ikon, the Advanced Diploma offers education in art therapy with a focus on visual arts.
-The Bachelor Degree and Graduate Diploma in Arts Psychotherapy offer a broader curriculum, encompassing drama, voice and movement as well as visual arts.
+At Ikon, the Bachelor Degree and Diploma in Arts Therapy offer a curriculum that encompassing drama, voice, and movement as well as visual arts Inside an art therapy class.

 In both cases, the focus remains on experiential learning which in turn delivers a professional life focused on the power of the visceral experience.